Canada's point man in Washington, key Trudeau advisor, resigns

-OTTAWA (Reuters) - Canadian Prime Minister Justin Trudeau unexpectedly announced on Thursday that David MacNaughton, the Canadian ambassador to the United States, who played a pivotal role in the renegotiation of the North American Free Trade Agreement (NAFTA), will leave Washington at the end of August.
+OTTAWA (Reuters) - Canadian Prime Minister Justin Trudeau unexpectedly announced on Thursday that the Canadian ambassador to the United States, who played a pivotal role in the renegotiation of the North American Free Trade Agreement (NAFTA), will leave Washington at the end of August.

-MacNaughton became ambassador in March 2016 and had an open mandate.
-Due to his importance in trade negotiations with Canada’s closest and biggest partner, he had cabinet level status in Ottawa.
+David MacNaughton became ambassador in March 2016 and had an open mandate.
+Due to his importance in trade negotiations with Canada’s closest neighbor and biggest partner, he had cabinet level status in Ottawa.
 MacNaughton was also an adviser in Trudeau’s 2015 campaign.

 In a letter, MacNaughton said his decision to leave was not taken “quickly or lightly” and that he “had long planned to complete my work” before Canada’s national election on Oct.
 21, particularly after the United States lifted its tariffs on Canadian steel and aluminum products earlier this year.